flintlib/flint/doc/source/fmpq_poly.rst

 .. function:: void fmpq_poly_init2(fmpq_poly_t poly, slong alloc)

-    Initialises the polynomial with space for at least ``alloc`` coefficients and set the length to zero.
+    Initialises the polynomial with space for at least ``alloc`` coefficients and sets the length to zero.
 The ``alloc`` coefficients are all set to zero.

 .. function:: void fmpq_poly_realloc(fmpq_poly_t poly, slong alloc)